alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 ### Unfixed Bugs
 - When setting DEBUG = False was setup, error 500 was returned and no content was accessible.
+- When a new user Signs Up the websites returns error 500, but in reality the user has been created and they can login as normal.
 &nbsp;

 ## Technologies